Black-crowned Night Heron

 Like its name suggests, the black-crowned night heron is active at night, possibly to avoid competition with other heron species.
 It is not a picky eater.
-Though it primarily preys on fish, it eats almost any aquatic animal it can find, as well as rodents, snakes, birds, eggs, plant material, even garbage!
+Though it primarily preys on fish, it eats almost any aquatic animal it can find, as well as rodents, snakes, birds, eggs, plant material, even carrion!

 This heron uses a variety of clever techniques to attract prey.
 One of them is a behavior called "bill vibrating" in which it rapidly opens and closes its bill in the water, which lures fish by mimicking an insect.